medeopolis/ansible-tendenci/README.md

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

-`install_name must not contain spaces as its used in various places for configuration and in filesystem paths.
+`tendenci_install_name must not contain spaces as its used in various places for configuration and in filesystem paths.

 Other Configuration
 -------------------
-To push out an updated admin password remove the file at {{ website_install_dir }}/.created_superuser_{{ superuser_username }} .
+To push out an updated admin password remove the file at {{ tendenci_website_install_dir }}/.created_superuser_{{ tendenci_site_administrator_username }} .
 While the file exists that users password will remain unchanged by ansible.

 Dependencies
 ------------